kgmerk/vscode-moose/README.md

 ### 0.8.1

-- added autosompletion for values of active/inactive parameters
+- added autocompletion for values of active/inactive parameters

 ## Acknowledgements